Dingseewhole/Robust_Deconfounder_master/README.md

 ## Introduction

 RD is a method that combats the unmeasured confounder based on propensity-based recommender models.
-We use sensitivity analysis to estimate the effect of unmeasured confounders, and employ the adversarial learning mechanism to train amodel that more robusts to unmeasured confounders.
+We use sensitivity analysis to estimate the effect of unmeasured confounders, and employ the adversarial learning mechanism to train a model that more robusts to unmeasured confounders.

 ## Environment Requirement